-The raid took place in the short story The Shadow Over Innsmouth, has the government attacking a colony and sea city of hybrid fish men.
-At least one commenter on the NJT post links it with the story.
+The raid took place in the short story The Shadow Over Innsmouth, it has the government attacking a colony and sea city of hybrid fish men.
+At least one commentor on the NJT post links it with the story.
 But he assumes that it is a real event that might have inspired HPL.
-Now I don’t doubt that there were costal raids by Revenuers during probations, but I can’t find a real raid of that level.
+Now I don’t doubt that there were coastal raids by Revenuers during probation, but I can’t find a real raid of that level.

 In many ways I feel that The Shadow Over Innsmouth is the lynchpin of the fictitious history of the Cthulhu Mythos.
 To me more than the Miskatonic expedition to the South Pole, more than the son Yog-Sogoth ravaging Dunwich or even Captain Johansen sighting of the resurfacing of the island of R’yleh, this is the pentacle event of world that Lovecraft created.

 As the story unravels events where the government could not deny the existence of occult world, and that it is a threat to the surface world.
 The feds destroy one of the Deep Ones’ city and arrest their kin.
 But in true Lovecraftian style, the humans win a battle in a war they can only loose.
 The Old One’s plans may be temporarily defeated but they will be victorious once the stars are right.
 It is a Punic victory at best.

 I also want to update you on a blog that I posted last year.
 When I found that the history buck Covert Affair, by Janette Conant.
 Said that OSS agents were supplied by the forerunner of a covert parapsychological team called Delta Green.
 A covert ops team created for the Call of Cthulhu role playing game.